-It comes in 2% and 5% strength solutions, and is one of only two medications approved by the Food and Drug Administration for the treatment of androgenetic alopecia, or male pattern baldness.
+Minoxidil is one of only two medications approved by the Food and Drug Administration for the treatment of androgenetic alopecia, or male pattern baldness.
 (The other medication is finasteride.)

 When minoxidil is applied to the skin, the enzyme sulfotransferase works to create minoxidil sulfate.

-This metabolite is believed to be the key to minoxidil’s effectiveness.
+This metabolite minoxidil sulfate is believed to be the key to minoxidil’s effectiveness in revving up your hair follicles.
 There are two different sulfotransferases responsible for this conversation, and people with higher activity of this enzyme experience better results than others.

-How often you apply it, the concentration of the formula you use, and the condition of your skin can all play a role in absorption.
+Topical minoxidil is applied twice daily — how often you apply it, the concentration of the formula you use, and your attention to skincare can all play a role in absorption.

-In it, researchers detailed their observations in a double-blind, placebo controlled study of a 3% minoxidil formula among 48 men, over a period of 16 weeks.
+In it, researchers detailed their observations in a double-blind, placebo-controlled study of a 3% minoxidil formula among 48 men over a period of 16 weeks.

 Throughout the study, patients applied 0.5 ml of the formula (or a placebo) on the chin and jawline twice daily.
 The men’s results were then analyzed using photographs and hair counts every four weeks.

 After 16 weeks, the photograph scores were significantly different for the men using minoxidil, as were the changes in average hair count.
 Hair diameter was unchanged.

 That data is in keeping with what we’ve seen from other topical minoxidil studies — just a little lower on the head than the others.